huangjuite/jaxneus/Readme.md

 ```

 The corresponding image set of view interpolation can be found in `exp/<case_name>/<exp_name>/render/`.

-## Train with your custom data

-please follow original NeuS guideline to prepare custom data.
-More information can be found in [preprocess_custom_data](https://github.com/Totoro97/NeuS/tree/main/preprocess_custom_data).

 ## Notes
 Follow the NeuS code structure and command line for experiments.
 The rendering function is designed to handle a single ray and vectorized to apply to a batch of rays.
 The rendering procedure is optimized for speed using just-in-time compilation (JIT).